hbx1241/-embedded_system_lab4/README.md

     - New an empty Mbed OS program, delete the main.cpp
     - copy the files under Mbed to the new project
     - compile and run
+2. run scanner/ble_scanner.py in Raspberry Pi to substitute the role of BLE scanner.